UK Conservatives lose 2 elections in blow to Boris Johnson

 “I will, as always, remain loyal to the Conservative Party," he said, without offering an endorsement of Johnson.

-The prime minister was 4,000 miles (6,400 kilometers) away at a Commonwealth summit in Rwanda as the results were announced.
+Former Conservative leader Michael Howard, who like Johnson was a strong backer of Britain's exit from the European Union, urged the party to remove him as leader.

-He told reporters on Thursday that he would not step down if the Conservatives lost both elections, replying to the suggestion with: “Are you crazy?”
+“The party, and more importantly the country, would be better off under new leadership," Howard told the BBC.

-“Governing parties generally do not win by-elections, particularly not in midterm,” he said.
-“That’s just the reality.”
+The prime minister was 4,000 miles (6,400 kilometers) away at a Commonwealth summit in Rwanda as the drama unfolded.

 Johnson won a big majority in a 2019 general election by keeping the Conservatives’ traditional voters — affluent, older and concentrated in southern England — and winning new ones in poorer, post-industrial northern towns where many residents felt overlooked by governments for decades.

-Thursday’s elections were tests on both fronts.
+Thursday’s elections brought defeat on both fronts.
 Rural Tiverton and Honiton has voted Conservative for generations, while Wakefield is a northern district that the Tories won in 2019 from Labour.

 Labour's widely expected victory in Wakefield — whose previous Conservative legislator resigned after being convicted of sexual assault — is a boost to a party that has been out of office nationally since 2010.